ElementsProject/lightning/doc/lightning-multifundchannel.7.md

-If not already connected, **multifundchannel** will automatically attempt to connect; you may provide a *@host:port* hint appended to the node ID so that c-lightning can learn how to connect to the node;
+If not already connected, **multifundchannel** will automatically attempt to connect; you may provide a *@host:port* hint appended to the node ID so that Core Lightning can learn how to connect to the node;
 see lightning-connect(7).

 Once the transaction is confirmed, normal channel operations may begin.